hub714/multi-region-workshop/lab-0-init/README.md

 ### Familiarize yourself with the workshop environment

 In this part of the workshop, you will simply familiarize yourself with the workshop environment.
+If you don't have resources anywhere, you skipped a step.
+Go back to [the infrastructure deployment step](https://github.com/hub714/multi-region-workshop/tree/issue1/lab-0-init#stop-pay-attention-here-because-it-matters-are-you-at-an-aws-event).
 Here's what we've deployed:

 ![CloudFormation Starting Stack](images/arch-starthere.png)